miseryx39/IPTV/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please read the [Contributing Guidelines](#contributing-guidelines) before submitting a pull request.
+Please read the [Contributing Guidelines](Contributing-Guidelines.md) before submitting a pull request.

 ## 📄 License

-This project is licensed under the MIT License - see the [License](#license) file for details.
+This project is licensed under the MIT License - see the [License](License.md) file for details.

+## ‼️ Disclaimer

+I am not a professional.
+I am just someone with a laptop, a passion for solving problems, and a bank account balance that makes paid TV look like a luxury yacht.
+Do not treat this repository like a enterprise-grade software product backed by a support team.
+There is no support team.
+It's just me, probably running on cheap coffee and trial-and-error.